victordalosto/unit-conversion/Readme.md

 <h2 align="center"> How to use </h2>

-The entire usage of the application is guided by the resources and URI.
+The entire usage of the application is self explanatory, guided by resources and its URI.
 > <b>Endpoint</b>: localhost:8080
 ```json
 {